AndyPark20/ajax-project/README.md

  - User can see how many days has passed since their tire pressure check starting from 30 days.
  - If 1 out of 3 services are past due, it will throw a warning logo of the status of their car, if everything is green it will throw Check/OK symbol.

+ ## WARNING!

+ - This Application is solely for demonstration purposes on utilizing API within a website.
+ - For longevity and reliability of your car, ALWAYS refer back to the manufacture's owners manual for precise details on service intervals.

+ ## NOTE:

+ - Pleasee note that model year of 2020 is not available yet.

  ## Application Preview:
  ![Figma Project-Final](https://user-images.githubusercontent.com/69870979/102838453-10809000-43b3-11eb-8a7f-bb340e1bd2af.gif)